 Hop on a River Cruise to Totnes

-If you like spending time on the water, why not get a River Cruise up the River Dart to Totnes?
+Spending some time on the water with a River Cruise to Totnes?
 Take in all that this diverse environment has to offer and keep an eye out for the local wildlife!
-Once in the quirky town of Totnes you can enjoy the historical castle as well as fine bistros and eateries.
-Known for its unique charm, Totnesis full of fantastic independent shops and boutiques, perfect for those looking for a bit of retail therapy!
+You can enjoy the historical castle as well as fine bistros and eateries in this quirky town.
+Known for its unique charm, Totnes is full of fantastic independent shops and boutiques, perfect for those looking for a bit of retail therapy!

 Walk to Coleton Fishacre

 After taking the passenger ferry from Dartmouth to Kingswear, why not enjoy a stunning walk along the South West Coast Path to Coleton Fishacre.
-It’s around a 2 mile route and takes you to the timeless, art deco style Coleton Fishacre, which is a home and gardens run by the National Trust.
-From here, for those feeling energetic, you could even extend your walk to the Daymark, a tower built in 1864 to mark the entrance to Dartmouth Harbour.
+It’s around a 2-mile route and takes you to the timeless, art deco style Coleton Fishacre, which is a home and gardens run by the National Trust.
+From here, you could extend your walk to the Daymark, a tower built in 1864 to mark the entrance to Dartmouth Harbour.